 - You'll be doing lots of walking.
 Forget about looking cute; you need to be comfortable.
 Dress is California casual everywhere.

 - Don't be shy.
 If you speak up and volunteer, you get to do more fun things.

-- For this late sleeper, early starts were hard (7:00 a.m. several days).
+- If you're a late sleeper, early starts can be hard (7:00 a.m. several days).
 There's not much to do about that except to know it's going to happen.

 Making Disney Magic

-After that, we visited Disney Studios which is much like any other film studio, with big sound stages full of sets for television programs and movies.
+Disney Studios is much like any other film studio, with big sound stages full of sets for television programs and movies.
 Because of space constraints, some Disney productions are filmed at other studios and what you'll get to see depends on whether the stages are busy.
-Our group visited two sound stages.
-We also had lunch in the Commissary, where one of our group sighted Disney archivist Dave Smith standing in line.
+You will also get to visit the Disney Archives.

 Disneyland Like a VIP

-On the VIP tours you'll take at the Disneyland Resort, you may notice those forbidding "Cast Members Only" signs, but you'll walk right past them chuckling to yourself, feeling like the kid who climbed over the fence to see the baseball game.
+When you visit the Disneyland Resort on your own, you may notice those forbidding "Cast Members Only" signs that keep you from seeing what goes on behind the scenes.
+With Adventures by Disney, you'll walk right past them chuckling to yourself, feeling like the kid who climbed over the fence to see the baseball game.